ZetCode

 using FileStream fs = File.OpenWrite(fileName);

-The File.OpenWrite method opens a FileStream in a writing mode.
+The File.OpenWrite method initializes a FileStream instance configured for writing operations.

 var data = "falcon\nhawk\nforest\ncloud\nsky";